-[See Mental Health Support on page 67.]
+[See Mental Health Support.]

 Consent to Display a Student's Original Works and Personal Information

 Teachers may display a student's work in classrooms or elsewhere on campus as recognition of student achievement without seeking prior parental consent.
 These displays may include personally identifiable student information.
 Student work includes: